Skip to content

-- Cash receipts must be deposited on the day of receipt.
+- Cash receipts must be deposited within one business day of receipt.
 Cash or checks received on non-business days must be retained in a secure location and deposited the next business day.

 - If a check is received that does not belong to the recipient’s department, checks should be delivered to Cash Management immediately.
 Departments should not delay deposit by trying to find the proper recipient.

 - Checks should be restrictively endorsed by writing “Trustees of the University of Pennsylvania, For Deposit Only” on the back of the check immediately upon receipt.
 If desired, departments can order an endorsement stamp through Cash Management.

 - Cash receipts should be protected at all times through the use of locked cash drawers, cash registers, locked boxes, etc.

 - Cash and checks may only be deposited in accordance with one of the University approved deposit options listed on Cash Management’s website: https://www.finance.upenn.edu/banking-receiving-funds/depositing-funds/.

 - Depositors bringing cash receipts to be processed centrally, should do so irregularly, not traveling at the same time each day.